-On the Internet -If you hold your shares in street name and the firm that holds your shares offers online voting, your broker voting instruction form will contain instructions on how to vote online.
+On the Internet - If you hold your shares directly in your name as the stockholder of record you may vote online at www.voteproxy.com by following the online instructions (have your proxy card available when you access the website).
+If you hold your shares in street name and the firm that holds your shares offers online voting, your broker voting instruction form will contain instructions on how to vote online.
 If you vote online, you do not need to mail in your proxy card.
-If you hold your shares directly in your name as the stockholder of record you may not vote online.

-By Telephone -If you hold your shares in street name and the firm that holds your shares offers voting by telephone, your broker voting instruction form will contain instructions on how to vote by telephone.
+By Telephone-If you hold your shares in street name and the firm that holds your shares offers voting by telephone, your broker voting instruction form will contain instructions on how to vote by telephone.
 If you vote by telephone, you do not need to mail in your proxy card.
 If you hold your shares directly in your name as the stockholder of record you may not vote by telephone.